 Flamingos, parrots and penguins are just some of the colourful creatures to see at Birdland Park and Gardens in the picturesque Bourton-on-the-Water.

-It proudly describes itself as one of the most accessible attractions in the Cotswolds, with wheelchair access throughout, guide dogs welcome and wheelchairs available to reserve in advance for visitors who need them.
+Set on a flat picturesque garden, it proudly describes itself as one of the most accessible attractions in the Cotswolds, with wheelchair access throughout, guide dogs welcome and wheelchairs available to hire for free when reserved in advance, for visitors who need them.

 Cotswold Motoring Museum in Bourton-on-the-Water